Controller Name: The Board of the Pension Protection Fund (PPF)

 Asking us for the information we hold about you

-We aim to comply with requests for access to personal data as quickly as possible.
-We will ensure that we deal with requests within 40 days of receipt unless there is a good reason for delay.
+We aim to comply with requests for access to personal data as quickly as possible and within 30 days of receipt unless there’s a good reason for delay.
 If so we’ll tell you, and let you know when you can expect to hear from us and the reason for the delay.

 We continually strive to improve the quality and accuracy of the information we hold about you, for instance your contact details.
 We may use external services to make sure our information is correct and up-to-date.

 We want to make sure your personal data is accurate and up-to-date.
 You may ask us to correct or remove personal data that you think is incorrect.

 If you wish to raise a complaint about how we’ve handled your personal data, you can ask to have the matter investigated by writing to the email address below.

 If you’re not satisfied with our response or believe we’re not processing your personal data in accordance with the law you can complain to the Information Commissioner’s Office https://ico.org.uk/

 Should you have any queries regarding your personnel data, please contact us at: Recruitment@ppf.gsi.gov.uk

 We keep our privacy notice under regular review and we will place any updates on the Data Protection intranet page.